The Child Foretold:

 Okay.
 There is a strong suggestion in there that the Prophecy is talking about someone who has not yet been born.
 But there is nothing in there to say that it isn’t talking about the circumstances of the birth of someone who is already alive.
 Especially to someone who may not have studied divination, but is old enough to know something about Prophecies and their bafflegab.

 There is no rational starting point or arcane calendar that would put Snape’s January 9 birthday at the end of a “7th month”.
-So unless Snape was a 7th month preemie, or his mother was two months pregnant with him when she married, it doesn’t seem likely that the “born as the 7th month dies” bit could refer to him.
+Unless, perhaps, we are talking about lunar months, and I respectfully decline to entertain that possibility.
+So it doesn’t seem likely that the “born as the 7th month dies” bit could refer to him.

 We don’t know Aberforth’s birthday, although it seems likely to me that it may have been in the autumn.
 We don’t know Albus’s birthday either, for that matter.
 But either of them could have been born at the end of July, as Harry was.
 In fact, all the more reason for Albus to be assuming that the Prophecy referred to himself, if he was.